Czerniaków

-Czerniaków is a neighbourhood, and an area of the City Information System, in Warsaw, Poland, within the district of Mokotów.
-It is a residential area with high-rise multifamily housing.
+Czerniaków is a neighbourhood, and a City Information System area, in Warsaw, Poland, within the Mokotów district.
+The area is part of its eastern half, known as the Lower Mokotów.
+It is a residential neighbourhood with high-rise apartment buildings.
 The neighbourhood features the St. Anthony of Padua Church dating to 1693, and the Warsaw Uprising Mound, an artificial hill and memorial, as well as the Czerniaków Lake, the largest still body of fresh water in the city.

 Czerniaków was founded in the 13th century, as a small farming community.
 It was incorporated into Warsaw in the 1916, and in the 1920s, together with nearby Sadyba, it developed as a single-family residential neighbourhood, designed with principles of the garden city movement.
-In the 1970s, there were constructed high-rise multifamily residential neighbourhoods.
+In the 1970s, two high-rise multifamily houisng estates were constructed in Czerniaków.